aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module-04-Lab-01-Explore-data-analytics-in-Azure.md

 # Explore Azure Synapse Analytics

-In this exercise, you'll provision an Azure Synapse Analytics workspace in your Azure subscription, and use it to ingest and query data.
+In this exercise, you'll use the already provisioned Azure Synapse Analytics workspace in your Azure subscription, to ingest and query data.

 ## Exercise 1 : Explore Azure Synapse Analytics

-In this exercise, you'll create an Azure Synapse Analytics workspace and use it to ingest and analyze some data.
+In this exercise, you'll use the Azure Synapse Analytics workspace to ingest and analyze some data.

 The exercise is designed to familiarize you with some key elements of a modern data warehousing solution, not as a comprehensive guide to performing advanced data analysis with Azure Synapse Analytics.

-### Task 1 : Provision an Azure Synapse Analytics workspace
+### Task 1 : Explore an Azure Synapse Analytics workspace

-To use Azure Synapse Analytics, you must provision an Azure Synapse Analytics Workspace resource in your Azure subscription.

-1. Open the Azure portal at  [https://portal.azure.com](https://portal.azure.com/), and sign in using the credentials associated with your Azure subscription.

-2. In the Azure portal, on the  **Home**  page, use the  **＋ Create a resource**  icon to create a new resource.

-3. Search for  _Azure Synapse Analytics_, and create a new  **Azure Synapse Analytics**  resource with the following settings:

-    -   **Subscription**:  _Your Azure subscription_
-        -   **Resource group**:  _Create a new resource group with a suitable name, like "synapse-rg"_
-        -   **Managed resource group**:  _Enter an appropriate name, for example "synapse-managed-rg"_.
-    -   **Workspace name**:  _Enter a unique workspace name, for example "synapse-ws-<your_name>"_.
-    -   **Region**:  _Select any of the following regions_:
-        -   Australia East
-        -   Central US
-        -   East US 2
-        -   North Europe
-        -   South Central US
-        -   Southeast Asia
-        -   UK South
-        -   West Europe
-        -   West US
-        -   WestUS 2
-    -   **Select Data Lake Storage Gen 2**: From subscription
-        -   **Account name**:  _Create a new account with a unique name, for example "datalake<your_name>"_.
-        -   **File system name**:  _Create a new file system with a unique name, for example "fs<your_name>"_.

-> **Note**:

-    A Synapse Analytics workspace requires two resource groups in your Azure subscription; one for resources you explicitly create, and another for managed resources used by the service.
-It also requires a Data Lake storage account in which to store data, scripts, and other artifacts.

-4. When you've entered these details, select  **Review + create**, and then select  **Create**  to create the workspace.

-5. Wait for the workspace to be created - this may take five minutes or so.

-6. When deployment is complete, go to the resource group that was created and notice that it contains your Synapse Analytics workspace and a Data Lake storage account.
+1. Open the resource group **DP-900-Module-4**  that was precreated for you and notice that it contains your Synapse Analytics workspace, a Data Lake storage account and an Apache Spark pool.

 7. Select your Synapse workspace, and in its  **Overview**  page, in  **Open Synapse Studio**  card, select  **Open**  to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.